Chapter One: The Hellfire Club: Plot

 On September 8, 1979 at Hawkins National Laboratory, Dr. Martin Brenner experiments on several children possessing supernatural abilities.
 While performing extrasensory perception (ESP) tests with subject Ten, Ten senses a violent attack nearby, before a mysterious explosion knocks out Brenner and kills Ten.
 Brenner later awakens and makes his way to a playroom, where he finds an angered and bloodied Eleven standing amid the corpses of the other children and staff.

 In March 1986, eight months after the events at Starcourt Mall, Eleven has moved to Lenora Hills, California with Joyce Byers and her sons Will and Jonathan.
-Now attending Lenora Hills High School alongside Will, Jonathan, and Jonathan's friend Argyle, she struggles with the loss of her powers while being routinely bullied by the other students.
+Now attending Lenora Hills High School alongside Will, Jonathan, and Jonathan's friend Argyle, she struggles with the loss of her powers while being routinely bullied by a girl named Angela.
 One day, Joyce receives a porcelain doll in the mail, seemingly from Russia.
 She contacts Murray Bauman, who warns the doll could be impregnated with an explosive device.
 Joyce breaks the doll open and discovers a hidden note inside, revealing that Jim Hopper is alive.

 In Hawkins, Mike Wheeler, Dustin Henderson, Lucas Sinclair, and Max Mayfield now attend Hawkins High School.
 Mike, Dustin, and Lucas have joined their school's "Hellfire Club", a Dungeons & Dragons-themed society led by the eccentric Eddie Munson.
 Lucas has also joined the basketball team and struggles to make time between the two clubs when he reveals their championship game is the same night as the end of Eddie's campaign.
 As a result, Mike and Dustin seek the help of Lucas' sister, Erica, who agrees to fill in Lucas' place.
 As the campaign and the game occur concurrently, both Erica and Lucas score the winning shot for their respective teams.

-Meanwhile, Max struggles with the loss of her step-brother Billy and frequently visits the office of the school counselor, Ms. Kelly.
+Meanwhile, Max struggles with the loss of her step-brother Billy and has ended her relationship with Lucas.
+She frequently visits the office of the school counselor, Ms. Kelly.
 Chrissy Cunningham, a student on the cheerleading team, is haunted by visions of her family and a ticking grandfather clock.
 That night, while buying drugs from Eddie, Chrissy is possessed and killed by a sentient, humanoid creature from her visions.